 HAPPY NEW YEAR

-For 2017 I’ve put together 10 resolutions to help me become a better photographer.
+For this New Year I’ve put together 10 resolutions to help me become a better photographer.
 They might help you, too.

 1. I will Use my Camera Everyday

 Allow 5 or 10 minutes everyday to pick up your camera, change lenses, make setting adjustments, remove and replace battery and memory cards.
 You can even do this while watching TV.
 If you do this everyday you will be so familiar with your equipment that when you are in the field you will be able to concentrate on your subject without thinking about camera operation.
 I can change lenses, adjust aperture, and set ISO blindfolded, with practice you can too.

 If you are not shooting RAW, why?
 You spent hundreds if not thousands of dollars for the best camera you can afford.
 Shooting Jpeg is like buying an Audi with a Bose Stereo and listening to AM radio.
 Jpeg has 256 levels of brightness per channel, 12 bit RAW has 4096 levels of brightness per channel.
 The new sensors have incredible dynamic range, why not use it.

 3. I will use the Ron Popiel method of photography; Set It And Forget It